andersfugmann/ocaml-protoc-plugin/README.md

 ## Proto3 Optional fields
-Proto3 optional fields are handled in the same way as proto2 optional fields; The type is an option type, and if set the value is always transmitted.
+Proto3 optional fields are handled in the same way as proto2 optional fields; The type is an option type, and always transmissted when set.

 ## Imported protofiles
 The generated code assumes that imported modules (generated from proto